 Day Trips From Merida

-The Celestun Biosphere Reserve is 56 miles west of Merida and offers the opportunity to observe a variety of unique species including sea turtles, crocodiles, monkeys, jaguars, white-tailed deer and several migratory birds, but most people go to see the flamingos.
+The Celestun Biosphere Reserve is 56 miles west of Merida and offers the opportunity to observe a variety of unique species including sea turtles, crocodiles, monkeys, jaguars, white-tailed deer, and several migratory birds, but most people go to see the flocks of flamingos.

-Merida is also a good base from which to discover the Yucatan Peninsula's Mayan archaeological sites, such as Chichen Itza and Uxmal.
+Merida is also a good base from which to discover some of the Yucatan Peninsula's Mayan archaeological sites, such as Chichen Itza and Uxmal.